A child's ecstasies remembered

 Thomas Traherne was an English clergyman who published just one book during his short life; two more books of his appeared later in the 17th century.
 But Centuries of Meditations was not among them.
 Probably written soon after he graduated from Oxford in 1656, this incandescent work was neglected by the busy world for 200 years.

 The manuscript for Centuries of Meditations was discovered in an outdoor bookstall in London in 1896 by W.T.
 Brooke, who thought it a work of Henry Vaughan.
-Only after the pages had passed through several hands did Bertram Dobell, a London bookseller and expert on 17th-century literature, recognize the style of writing as that of Traherne.
-He supervised the first edition of the work, which appeared in 1903; it has seldom, if ever, been out of print since.
+Only after the pages had passed through several hands did Bertram Dobell, a London bookseller and an expert on 17th-century literature, recognize the style of writing as that of Traherne.
+Dobell supervised the first edition of the work, which appeared in 1903; it has seldom, if ever, been out of print since.

-Centuries of Meditations influenced writers and thinkers as diverse as Thomas Merton, crime writer Dorothy L. Sayers and British poet Elizabeth Jennings.
+Centuries of Meditations influenced writers and thinkers as diverse as Thomas Merton, crime writer Dorothy L. Sayers, and British poet Elizabeth Jennings.
 Gerald Finzi (1901-56) set portions of the book to music, and C.S.
-Lewis has called it "almost the most beautiful book in English."
+Lewis has called it 'almost the most beautiful book in English.'

 The River Wye in Herefordshire, near where Traherne was born in 1636